 Our Spanish Bottarga from Herpac is salted, cured mullet fish roe.
 For preparation, the roe is taken from the mullet fish.
 It is salted, massaged to remove air pockets, pressed, and dried.
 This preservation technique allows the ingredient to last for months in the fridge, and can be used in a similar fashion to a hard cheese.
 The flavour is similar to caviar - salty, briny and bitter - but a very distinct taste!

 The trick when preparing dishes with both products is to keep it light.
-These ingredients are best added to dishes that won’t overwhelm the flavour of the Mojama or Bottarga - they should be the star of the show.
+These ingredients are best added to dishes that won’t overwhelm the flavour of the Mojama or Bottarga - they should be the stars of the show.
 Another tip - don’t cook them.
 They are best suited to being sliced thin and served with Olive Oil, flaked, or grated with a microplane and enjoyed overtop of salads, eggs, toasts, pastas, rice, and more.

 Brothers Francisco and Diego founded the Herpac company in 1986 in Barbate.
 They began with making mojama by hand, using only the elements of the sun and the wind.
 Now, they have grown their operation and the third generation of their family is at the helm, but the process for making their Mojama has not changed.
 Herpac’s Tuna Mojama has been one of the few products chose to wear the seal of Protected Geographical Indication "Mojama de Barbate".